 Can I really run open source AI models on my laptop?

-Yes — with caveats.
-Ollama and LM Studio make it genuinely easy to run 7B and 13B parameter models on consumer hardware.
-A MacBook Pro with 16GB RAM runs Llama 3.2 8B or Mistral 7B at conversational speeds using Apple Silicon's unified memory.
-For 70B+ models, you need either a high-VRAM GPU (RTX 4090 with 24GB is a common hobbyist setup) or quantized 4-bit versions that sacrifice some quality to fit.
+Yes, with caveats.
+Ollama and LM Studio make it easy to run 7B and 13B parameter models on consumer hardware.
+A MacBook Pro with 16GB RAM runs Mistral 7B or Gemma 3 12B at conversational speeds using Apple Silicon's unified memory.
+For 70B+ models, you need a high-VRAM GPU (RTX 4090 with 24GB is a common hobbyist setup) or quantized 4-bit versions that trade some quality to fit.
 For everyday coding assistants and document analysis tasks, smaller open models on a decent laptop are genuinely good enough.

 When should I use open source AI instead of the OpenAI or Anthropic API?